warambil/techblog/src/content/04-2020/how-to-switch-themes-with-usecontext.md

 date: 2020-04-22
 path: /how-to-switch-themes-with-usecontext
 abstract: This post shows with a very simple application in React that switches betweeen dark and light theme by clicking a button.
-tags: ["programming","react","hooks"]
+tags: ["react", "hooks"]
 author: Wilman Arambillete
 ---

 Since last year, React introduced hooks and with that a nicer way of solving common programming situations that previously required other third-party technologies and even complex props propagation scenarios.

 Hooks helped developers to use functional components over classes, improve state management and avoided the complexity that high-order components pattern and props rendering brought to the framework.

 Nowadays, React applications have become easier to implement and its code is more organized.
 One of the caveats about non opinionated frameworks is that its code might become cluttered somehow; in particular when they need of other tools to solve simple issues.

-*Context* is a feature that allows developers to share *global* data along multiple React components.
+_Context_ is a feature that allows developers to share _global_ data along multiple React components.

-In the following sample application that can be downloaded [here](https://github.com/warambil/theme-context), we will show step by step how to implement a *theme switcher*, by clicking an icon located at the header.
+In the following sample application that can be downloaded [here](https://github.com/warambil/theme-context), we will show step by step how to implement a _theme switcher_, by clicking an icon located at the header.

-This feature is a nice to have one, now that the *dark mode* has become so popular.
+This feature is a nice to have one, now that the _dark mode_ has become so popular.

 ## Objective